 Most pest control companies use chemical insecticides and pesticides to deal with pests and to prevent infestations.
 If you are sensitive to such things or if you just don’t want to use chemicals to prevent insect infestations, then these methods are not for you.

 Talk to your pest control company about your options.
 You may be surprised at the safety of many of the chemicals used indoors and around your home.

 Most pest control companies are completely honest and open about their services, but this is not the case for all of them.
-Here are some things you should be on the lookout to ensure that you’re working with a reputable company.
+Here are some things you should be on the lookout for to ensure that you’re working with a reputable company.

-Say you call a company, even a reputable one, and they send a licensed technician to your house.
 Most states will require these technicians to be certified before they spray pesticides in your house, but some states are different.

+Say you call a company, even a reputable one, and they send a licensed technician to your house.
 They then show you the company’s license, and you agree to the estimate.
-At the time of the appointment; however, a different technician shows up and starts working, he will also be wearing the company uniform and have a company truck.
+At the time of the appointment, a different technician shows up and starts working.
+He is wearing the company uniform and has a company truck.

 The problem is that some companies have one single professional that goes and passes all these tests and then “trains” the other employees while they are on the job.
 The employees that are actually working may not know how to use the chemicals properly, which is very dangerous.

 Be sure to ask for the license of the person that actually works within your home.